Rho-1: Not All Tokens Are What You Need

 Scaling up model parameters and dataset size has consistently elevated the next-token prediction accuracy in large language models, yielding significant advancements in artificial intelligence \citep{kaplan2020scaling, brown2020language, openai2023gpt4, team2023gemini}.
 However, training on all available data is not always optimal or feasible.
 As a result, the practice of data filtering has become crucial, using various heuristics and classifiers \citep{brown2020language, wenzek2019ccnet} to select training documents.
 These techniques significantly improve data quality and boost model performance.

 However, despite thorough document-level filtering, high-quality datasets still contain many noisy tokens that can negatively affect training, as illustrated in \autoref{fig:token_example} (Upper).
 Removing such tokens might alter the text's meaning, while overly strict filtering could exclude useful data \citep{welbl2021challenges, muennighoff2024scaling} and lead to biases \citep{dodge2021documenting, longpre2023pretrainer}.
 Furthermore, research indicates that the distribution of web data does not inherently align with the ideal distribution for downstream applications~\citep{tay2022scaling,wettig-etal-2023-mask}.
 For example, common corpus at the token level may include undesirable content like hallucinations or highly ambiguous tokens that are hard to predict.
-Applying the same loss to all tokens can result in wasted computation on non-beneficial tokens, possibly limiting LLM's potential to merely mediocre intelligence.
+Applying the same loss to all tokens can lead to inefficient computation on non-essential tokens, potentially restricting LLMs from achieving more advanced levels of intelligence.

 To explore how language models learn at the token level, we initially examined training dynamics, particularly how the token-level loss evolves during usual pretraining.
 In \autoref{sec:analysis:dynamics}, we evaluated the model's token perplexity at different checkpoints and categorized tokens into different types.
-Our findings reveal that significant loss reduction is limited to a select group of tokens during training.
+Our findings reveal that significant loss reduction is limited to a select group of tokens.
 Many tokens are ``easy tokens'' that are already learned, and some are ``hard tokens'' that exhibit variable losses and resist convergence.
 These tokens can lead to numerous ineffective gradient updates.